-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 368 Condition 4.1.1 Clause 4.1(3) A network operator must prepare and, if applicable, implement a disaster recovery plan to ensure that it is able, to rebuild the metering database and provide energy data to Code participants within 2 business days after the day of any disaster.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 369 Condition 4.1.1 Clause 4.2(1) A network operator must ensure that its registry complies with the Code and the prescribed clause of the market rules.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 370 Condition 4.1.1 Clause 4.3(1) The standing data for a metering point must comprise at least the items specified.
-4 TECH is not a network operator.
-Horizon Power operate their own meter on their side of the network.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 371 Condition 4.1.1 Clause 4.4(1) If there is a discrepancy between energy data held in a metering installation and in the metering database, the affected Code participants and the network operator must liaise to determine the most appropriate way to resolve the discrepancy.
-4 The Commercial Manager confirmed that no such event has occurred in the audit period.
-NP NR 372 Condition 4.1.1 Clause 4.5(1) A Code participant must not knowingly permit the registry to be materially inaccurate.
-4 The Commercial Manager confirmed that no such event has occurred in the audit period.
-NP NR 373 Condition 4.1.1 Clause 4.5(2) Subject to subclause 5.19(6), if a Code participant, other than a network operator, becomes aware of a change to, or inaccuracy in, an item of 4 The Commercial Manager confirmed that no such event has occurred in the audit period.
+No3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 Data is backed on a daily basis to the Calgary server.
+In the event of a disaster, the Calgary server is able to recover all lost information within 2 business days.
+In the event of a disaster, all data is able to be recovered expediently as part of GPPL's disaster recovery and business continuity plan.
+369 Condition 4.1.1 Clause 4.2(1) A network operator must ensure that its registry complies with the Code and the prescribed clause of the market rules.
+4 The registry that holds the standing data for GPPL's metering points is maintained by Western Power.
+GPPL's network does not form part of the Wholesale Electricity Market.
+Therefore, the market rules do not apply.
+NP NR 370 Condition 4.1.1 Clause 4.3(1) The standing data for a metering point must comprise at least the items specified.
+4 GPPL has provided for the audit a complete print out of the registry information which contains the standing data required by the code and additional data.
+NP 1 371 Condition 4.1.1 Clause 4.4(1) If there is a discrepancy between energy data held in a metering installation and in the metering database, the affected Code participants and the network operator must liaise to determine the most appropriate way to resolve the discrepancy.
+4 The Commercial Manager confirmed that any instances of incorrect energy data due to loss of communications are identified and rectified with GPPL's customer before invoicing.
+NP 1 372 Condition 4.1.1 Clause 4.5(1) A Code participant must not knowingly permit the registry to be materially inaccurate.
+4 The Commercial Manager confirmed that GPPL has not knowingly permitted the registry to be materially inaccurate.
+NP NR 373 Condition 4.1.1 Clause 4.5(2) Subject to subclause 5.19(6), if a Code participant, other than a network operator, becomes aware of a change to, or inaccuracy in, an item of standing data in the registry, then it must notify the network operator and 4 The Commercial Manager confirmed that no such event has occurred in the audit period.
 NP NR